 Short-Term CounselingPage address: http://www.mnsu.edu/counseling/counseling.html

 The Counseling Center offers confidential help to assist students in resolving personal, social, and educational concerns that may be interfering with their ability to succeed at Minnesota State.
-Services include short-term counseling, educational programming, crisis intervention, testing, and referral to outside resources.
+Services include individual and group counseling, educational programming, crisis intervention, testing, and referral to outside resources.